ariaghora/noe/README.md

 > This project used to be "darkteal".
 Please check the `master` branch for darkteal's code.
 There are some machine learning stuffs there.
 It is not abandoned.
 It is being upgraded with a better data representation... ;)

+Some of its features:
+- Creation of arbitrary rank tensors
+- Support of some arithmetical operations
+- Numpy-style broadcasting

 ## Table of contents
 - [Quickstart](#quickstart)
 - [Declaring and initializing tensors](#Declaring-and-initializing-tensors)